-Well LP-17 had the most significant change in trend during 2006-2010 with concentrations of cadmium, copper, and zinc decreasing by 50 percent from 2003-2005 concentrations.
-Nitrate concentrations were extremely high, however, in the 2006-2009 samples.
+Well LP-17 had the most significant change in trend during 2006-2012, with concentrations of cadmium, copper, and zinc decreasing by 50 percent from 2003-2005 concentrations.
+Nitrate concentrations were extremely high in the 2006-2009 samples, decreasing in 2010-2012 samples.
+However, those concentrations were still three times the MCL.
+A water-quality sample was collected from LP-17's replacement well the fall of 2013; concentrations were similar to those seen previously in LP-17.

-The water-quality trend in other LP-series wells generally remained the same in 2010 as in recent years.
-A summary of exceedences and trends is presented in table 2.1.2.2.
+The water-quality trend in other LP-series wells generally remained the same in 2013 as in recent years.
+A summary of exceedances and trends is presented in table 2.1.2.2.